pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

   * Note: If more then one move is present with a plus effect then both get the plus one

 ## Negative move effects (damage moves with a negative side effect)
-  * Multi Target moves if player has Wide Guard
   * Recoil
   * Moves that would target partner
   * Mind Blown, Steel Beam, Explosion type moves, Final Gambit